 The Social Study Suite on the first floor is designed for group and collaborative working and normal noise levels are permitted.
 Here you'll also find five bookable Seminar Rooms, each containing a Smartboard, computer and drywipe whiteboard.

-The Silent Study Suite (accessible via the first floor book shelves) is designed for individuals working in silence and so no noise at all is permitted.
+The Silent Study Suite (entry from the first floor book shelves) is designed for individuals working in silence and so no noise at all is permitted.
 Here you'll also find four bookable Study Booths, each with a computer and large desk.

 The Library is generally busiest between 10am and 4pm on weekdays.